Magog (DC Comics)

-Magog is a fictional character in the comic books published by DC Comics, generally as an enemy and foil personality of Superman.
+Magog is a fictional character appearing in comic books published by DC Comics, generally as an enemy and foil to Superman.
 He first appeared in Kingdom Come #1 (May 1996), and was created by Mark Waid and Alex Ross.
 In 2009, Magog was ranked as IGN's 75th-greatest comic book villain of all time.

 In Kingdom Come, Magog's lack of the conventional heroic qualities of idealism puts him at odds with Superman's morality.
 After taking over Superman's place within the world's superhero community, his reckless actions with other would-be superheroes ultimately caused a nuclear disaster in the Midwestern United States; overwhelmed by guilt, he then realizes that Superman was right and seeks to atone for his crimes.
 In 2008, a parallel universe version of the character is introduced in DC Comics' main continuity; his destiny seemingly parallel to the original version's and some fear him due to their awareness of his counterpart's actions, yet granting him a benefit of doubt to prove himself as a true hero differing from his doppelgänger.

 Publication history

 Creation and development

 Magog debuted in the first issue of the Elseworlds mini-series Kingdom Come in May 1996.
 Within this possible future, he represents the violent, modern-style heroes who come into conflict with the classic, moralistic heroes of the past.

 Kingdom Come is a graphic novel rife with biblical references.
 Gog and Magog are both biblical characters from the Book of Genesis, the Book of Ezekiel, and the Book of Revelation as well as names that appear in a variety of subsequent legends.
-In addition to taking his name from the Old Testament, Magog represents the Golden calf, that is, a false idol.
+In addition to taking his name from the Old Testament, Magog represents the golden calf, that is, a false idol.

 The character's appearance was based on that of the Marvel Comics character Cable.
 Magog's character design was based on superhero design trends of the time, especially Cable, and Cable's creator Rob Liefeld himself.
 Alex Ross explained the design's decision: "As I remember, Mark originally told me, 'Make him look like everything we hate in modern superhero design'".
 Ross has gone into more detail in an interview with Comic Book Resources: